-There is a particle detector mounted near the telescope, called the Electron, Proton, Helium Instrument (EPHIN) (see Section 2.5).
-This detector was used to monitor the local charged particle environment as part of the scheme to protect the focal-plane instruments from particle radiation damage; owing to performance degradation in recent years, EPHIN is no longer used in this protective function as of 2013-Nov.
+There is a particle detector mounted near the telescope, called the Electron, Proton, Helium INstrument (EPHIN) (see Section 2.5).
+This detector was used to monitor the local charged particle environment as part of the scheme to protect the focal-plane instruments from particle radiation damage; owing to performance degradation and erratic behavior in recent years, EPHIN is no longer used in this protective function as of 2013-Nov and was depowered in 2018-Sep.